bluzelle/curium/docs/setup/build.md

         Use "blzd [command] --help" for more information about a command.

-4. You can also verify the build versions with the following commands.
-They should match the git commit hash of the tip (git rev-parse HEAD) you cloned above.
+4. Verify the build Bluzelle CLI build version

-        $ blzcli version --long
+        blzcli version --long

+    which provides the output

         name: BluzelleService
         server_name: blzd
         client_name: blzcli